rbiedrawa/kafka-monitoring/docker/kminion/Readme.md

 # KMinion - monitoring demo.

-This sample demonstrates how to monitor Apache Kafka cluster using `KMinion` and visualize metrics via Grafana dashboards.
+This sample demonstrates how to monitor Apache Kafka cluster using `KMinion` and visualize metrics in Grafana dashboards.

 Grafana dashboards used in this demo can be found [here](./config/grafana/provisioning/dashboards)